Intro

 Helter Skelter by J. Lennon and P. McCartney

-And as it is the case with all great dramas, then, there seems to be almost inevitably a female character therein that must carry the blame, or perhaps the burden of a child marked by destiny in some manner: the child being the resolution of the initial conflict and therefore persecuted from birth; the mother being the proxy culprit, the scapegoat of that conflict.
+As it is the case with all great dramas, then, there seems to be almost inevitably a female character that must carry the burden, or perhaps the blame of a child marked by destiny in some manner.
+The child is usually the resolution of the initial conflict or the unwanted heir of a new world, and it is therefore persecuted from birth.
+The mother is the proxy culprit, the scapegoat of that conflict, from the wretched Gretchen to the Woman of Revelation 12, but also the final secret aim of the plot, usually transformed into another character or transfigured.

-At the crisis point the symbolic character of the yellow submarine is heightened.
+Once the quest has begun, the symbolic character of the yellow submarine is heightened and begins gathering around it other connotations.
 The more remote UFO associations give way to a more Jonah-like tale in which the four Beatles travel under the sea, confront the monster, meet the helpful friend or “totem” creature, Ringo presses the “panic button”, and finally after slipping in and out of a “Sea of Holes” they proceed beyond onto the “Sea of Green” and Pepperland, now fully colonized, and subject to the authoritarian (and clearly sadistic) iron grip of the Blue Meanies.
 The seven seas parody list goes as this: Sea of Time, Sea of Science, Sea of Monsters, Sea of Nothing, Foothills and Headlands, Sea of Holes, and the Sea of Green.
 The eighth stop being of course Pepperland, the promised land.

-The yellow submarine thus acts as a kind of ark, surviving a symbolic deluge but also, at the same time, carrying the hope of a new covenant that will integrate or “depotentiate” the evil meanies.
-We could say that, similarly to the Blue Meanies engulfing Pepperland, the Yellow Submarine encapsulates The Beatles.
-I will not press this point much further, but suffice to say that the “femininity” if I may call it so, or pregnant meaning of the yellow submarine is an almost unavoidable association.
+The yellow submarine thus acts as a kind of ark, surviving a symbolic deluge, reaching the confines all the known world (the seven seas), and at the same time carrying the hope of a new covenant that will integrate or “depotentiate” the evil meanies.
+We could say that, similarly to the Blue Meanies engulfing and covering Pepperland in blue, the Yellow Submarine encapsulates The Beatles too.
+I will not press this point much further, but suffice to say that the “femininity” if I may call it so, or pregnant meaning of the yellow submarine is also an almost unavoidable association.
 Blue or Yellow.

 About “depotentiation” Jung writes: